Tamara Rojo: English National Ballet

 In 2012, Rojo became the artistic director of English National Ballet, replacing Wayne Eagling.

 Under her direction, the English National Ballet, for the first time in history, was invited to dance at the Paris Opera Palais Garnier.
 Appearing from 21 to 25 June 2016, ENB performed one of the most famous ballets in its repertoire: the Petipa and Sergeyev version of Le Corsaire in a revival by Anna-Marie Holmes.

 In 2014, she presented a documentary entitled Good Swan, Bad Swan: Dancing Swan Lake for the BBC.
 She followed up with Giselle: Belle of the Ballet in 2017, which included the history of both the original production and the new ballet created for the ENB by Akram Khan.
 She had commissioned Khan to re-imagine the story: Khan won the Critics' Circle National Dance Awards 2017 for Best Classical Choreography, Alina Cojocaru won Outstanding Female Performance (Classical) as Giselle, and the company as a whole won an Olivier Award for Outstanding Achievement in Dance.

 Rojo made her choreographic debut with a Florence Nightingale-inspired version of Raymonda, set during the Crimean War.
 It premiered in January 2022 at the London Coliseum.

 San Francisco Ballet

 In January 2022, it was announced that Rojo will become the artistic director of San Francisco Ballet at the end of the year, succeeding Helgi Tómasson.
-She will be the first woman to serve as artistic director of the company.
+Upon taking the position, she became the first woman to serve as artistic director of the company.